A6M3 Zero Manufacture Number 3685 Tail Number Y2-176

 Stan Gajda adds:

-"Y2-176 was sitting on its belly and the port centre fuselage had been hacked right out, this appearing to be to provide access to the interior for pillagers.
+"Y2-176 was sitting on its belly and the port center fuselage had been hacked right out, this appearing to be to provide access to the interior for pillagers.
 When I saw it in 1988 it looked a lot better but you will see that the wings were already in bad shape.
-This aircraft bears extensive evidence of a lot of combat with many feild patches both large and small all over the airframe.
-All aircraft in this area have had engines removed although there are many engines scattered about most with propellers still attatched."
+This aircraft bears extensive evidence of a lot of combat with many field patches both large and small all over the airframe.
+All aircraft in this area have had engines removed although there are many engines scattered about most with propellers still attached."

 Recovery

 Recovered by John Sterling, in the 1990s.
-After a year of negotiation, including sleeping in the jungle for nearly 3 months to perform the recovery of this and other Zeros: A6M3 3318, A6M3 3148 and A6M2 31574 that were disassembled, crated and shipped back to his home in Boise Idaho in May 1991.
-He focused his efforts on restoring A6M3 3318 and using parts from the others to support this single project.
+After a year of negotiation, including sleeping in the jungle for nearly 3 months to perform the recovery of this and other Zeros: A6M3 3318, A6M3 3148 and A6M2 31574 that were disassembled, crated and shipped back to his home in Boise, Idaho in May 1991.
+He focused his efforts on restoring A6M3 Zero 3148 and using parts from the others to support this single project.

-Acquired by the Imperial War Museum at Duxford in 2000.
-There are no plans to restore the aircraft at this stage, and it has been proposed to display it 'as is'.
-Currently, it is not on public display.
+During 2000, acquired by the Imperial War Museum (IWM) at Duxford.
+There were no plans to restore the aircraft at this stage, and it has been proposed to display it 'as is'.
+This Zero remained in storage until at least 2010.
+Today, displayed at Imperial War Museum.

 References